ShinSakanami/BetterStorage/README.md

 **Version 0.18.4**

-For Stonehearth Alpha 18 stable 663
+For Stonehearth Alpha 18 Release 663

 * Added "Worker Outfits" filter to "Equipment" category.
 Upgraded Worker Outfit and Winter Worker Outfit are now correctly stored by Hearthlings.